CDCgov/dynode-web/README.md

 -   Install rust
     -   The nightly channel is specified in the `rust-toolchain.toml`, but you may need to explicitly swith with `rustup override set nightly`
-    -   Dependeing on your OS, you may need to explicitly specify your architecture, e.g., with `rustup target add x86_64-unknown-linux-gnu`
+    -   Depending on your OS, you may need to explicitly specify your architecture, e.g., with `rustup target add x86_64-unknown-linux-gnu`
 -   Install wasm: `rustup target add wasm`
+-   Install wasm-pack: `curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh`
 -   Install node
 -   Run backend tests: `cargo test`
 -   Install frontend: `npm install`
-    -   Because of platform differences, you may need to delete `npm_modules` and `package-lock.json` and run `npm install` again: `rm -rf package-lock.json node_modules/ && npm i`
+    -   Because of platform differences, you may need to delete `npm_modules` and `package-lock.json` and run `npm install` again: `rm -rf package-lock.json node_modules/ && npm install`
--   Run frontend tests: `npm test`
+-   Run frontend tests: `npm run build && npm run test`
 -   Run the frontend: `npm run wasm`

 ---